Atopic dermatitis: Productivity loss

+Burden of disease in the Middle East and Africa

+Atopic dermatitis leads to the highest loss in disability-adjusted life years compared to other skin diseases in the Middle East and Africa.
+Patients with AD in these regions lose approximately 0.19 quality-adjusted life years (QALYs) annually due to the disease.
+Egypt experiences the highest QALY loss and Kuwait the lowest.

+The average annual healthcare cost per patient varies, is highest in the United Arab Emirates, estimated at US $3569, and lowest in Algeria at US $312.
+These costs are influenced by the economic status of each country and the cost of healthcare.
+Advanced treatments like targeted therapies and phototherapy are among the main cost drivers.

+Indirect costs, primarily due to productivity loss from absenteeism and presenteeism, average about 67% in these countries.
+Indirect costs in Saudi Arabia are the highest in the area, estimated at US $364 million.
+Factors like mental health impact, side effects of treatments, and other indirect costs, such as personal care products, are not fully accounted for in these estimates, suggesting that the actual burden might be even higher.

+To mitigate the burden of AD, experts recommend strategic actions across five key domains: capacity building, guidelines, research, public awareness, and patient support and education.
+Key measures include increasing the number of dermatologists, establishing evidence-based treatment guidelines, investing in patient education, and enhancing public awareness to reduce stigma.
+Improving access to effective treatments and conducting further research on AD's impact are also crucial for reducing the disease's clinical, economic, and humanistic burdens in the MEA.

 Epidemiology

 Since the beginning of the 20th century, many inflammatory skin disorders have become more common; AD is a classic example of such a disease.
+Although AD was previously considered primarily a childhood disease, it is now recognized as highly prevalent in adults, with an estimated adult prevalence of 3–5% globally.
 It now affects 15–30% of children and 2–10% of adults in developed countries, and in the United States has nearly tripled in the past 30–40 years.
 Over 15 million American adults and children have AD.

 Society and culture

 Conspiracy theories

 A number of false and conspiratorial claims about AD have emerged on the internet and have been amplified by social media.
-These conspiracy theories include, among others, claims that AD is caused by 5G, formaldehyde in food, vaccines, dust, and topical steroids.
-Various conspiracy theories also claim that vegan diets, apple cider vinegar, calendula, and witch hazel can cure AD and that air purifiers reduce the risk of developing AD.
+These conspiracy theories include, among others, claims that AD is caused by 5G, formaldehyde in food, vaccines, and topical steroids.
+Various unproven theories also claim that vegan diets, apple cider vinegar, calendula, and witch hazel can cure AD and that air purifiers reduce the risk of developing AD.

 Research

-Evidence suggests that IL-4 is central in the pathogenesis of AD.
-Therefore, a rationale exists for targeting IL-4 with IL-4 inhibitors.
-People with atopic dermatitis are more likely to have Staphylococcus aureus living on them.
-The role this plays in pathogenesis is yet to be determined.